 - (a) Grounds for impoundment.
-Animals may be impounded by the animal care services division in any of the following circumstances: - (1) Any dog animal not kept under restraint as required by this chapter. - (2) Any dog or cat not wearing a collar or harness affixed with a valid city registration tag. - (23) Any dog or cat for which a valid city registration has not been issued. - (34) Any animal that constitutes a public nuisance. - (5) Any animal that a person could reasonably suspect as having any infectious or contagious disease other than rabies and being in the custody of a keeper who fails or refuses to make arrangements satisfactory to the animal care services manager for the proper treatment of the animal. - (46) Any animal that has rabies or exhibits symptoms of rabies, or that a person could reasonably suspect as having rabies. - (57) Any animal, when unprovoked, that bites, scratches, or otherwise attacks another animal or person within the city.
+Animals may be impounded by the animal care services division in any of the following circumstances: - (1) Any animal not kept under restraint as required by this chapter. - (2) Any dog or cat for which a valid city registration has not been issued. - (3) Any animal that constitutes a public nuisance. - (4) Any animal that has rabies or exhibits symptoms of rabies, or that a person could reasonably suspect as having rabies. - (5) Any animal that bites, scratches, or otherwise attacks another animal or person within the city.